 Periodic financial reporting should be completed at a minimum of quarterly via the IWAS system.
-Programmatic reporting should be completed at a minimum of semiannually via the IWAS system.
+Programmatic reporting should be completed annually via the IWAS system.
 Additional reporting requirements are listed below.

 Additional reporting requirements for each year of programming for which funding is received: